foxydot/uclindner/wp-content/plugins/feed-them-social/readme.txt

   * Extract the zip file and drop the contents in the wp-content/plugins/ directory of your WordPress installation and then activate the Plugin from Plugins page.

 == Changelog ==
+= Version 1.3.2 Wednesday, November 13th, 2013 =
+ * Fix: Issue with Clear Cache button not appearing on settings page.

+= Version 1.3.1 Wednesday, November 13th, 2013 =
+ * Added: Clear All FTS Feeds Cache button to Settings Page.
+(This helps when you are generating shortcodes with NEW options!)

+= Version 1.3.0 Wednesday, October 16th, 2013 =
+ * Fixed: Facebook feeds to show proper comment count on each post.
+ * Added: Facebook feeds now caches for 15 minutes.
+Dramatically increases load time.
+ * Fixed: Pintrest feed to not conflict with NextGen Gallery plugin.
+ * Fixed: Cleaned up some admin styling.
+ * Added: Twitter feed now shows links for https, @twittername and #twittertags.
+Thanks to Cricket Wilson-Harris for the lead on this one.

 = Version 1.2.9 Monday, September 9th, 2013 =
  * NEW FEED: Facebook PAGES have been added to the list of awesome feeds you can now display on your site!
  * Updated: Facebook groups feed code to have less code.